 Other circumstances may arise that warrant a partial revocation order.
-For example, we will generally grant a partial revocation order to permit a securityholder to sell securities for a nominal amount solely to establish a tax loss, or if the issuer is winding up or in the context of insolvency.
+For example, we will generally consider granting a partial revocation order to permit a securityholder to sell securities for a nominal amount solely to establish a tax loss, or if the issuer is winding up or in the context of insolvency.
+It may be possible to establish a loss for tax purposes without disposing of the securities.
+Securityholders may want to consult the Income Tax Act before applying for a partial revocation order.

 Issuers may wish to consult their legal counsel to determine whether a particular transaction constitutes a trade and therefore requires an application for a partial revocation order.
-For example, in most jurisdictions, a disposition of securities by way of a bona fide gift, made in good faith and not as part of a plan or scheme to evade requirements of securities legislation, would generally not be considered a "trade" under securities legislation in the jurisdictions of Canada.
-As such, where applicable, a partial revocation order would not typically be required in these circumstances.
+For example, in most jurisdictions of Canada, a disposition of securities by way of a bona fide gift, made in good faith and not as part of a plan or scheme to evade requirements of securities legislation, would generally not be considered a "trade" under securities legislation.
+As such, a partial revocation order would not typically be required in these circumstances.
 However, after the gift, the securities will generally remain subject to the CTO.